Hafez Abu Seada: Biography

-In September 2017, Independent United Watch (IUNW) expressed its profound shock of the actions of some NGOs which became the vehicle for certain governments to attack other countries and senior International human rights NGOs.
-In this regard, the international organization accused Abu Seada of being a tool of successive repressive Egyptian regimes.
+In September 2017, Independent United Watch (IUNW), a lobbying organization, expressed its profound shock of the actions of some NGOs which became the vehicle for certain governments to attack other countries and senior International human rights NGOs.
+In this regard, the lobbying organization accused Abu Seada of being a tool of successive repressive Egyptian regimes.
 The organization said Abu Seada had always sided with the military regimes and turned blind eye to many serious human rights violations.
 Abu Seada used his position, the Secretary-General of the Egyptian Organization for Human Rights, to cover up Egypt's military human rights violations.
 Furthermore, internal Intelligence US reports said Abu Seada received large funds from UAE between August 2015 to July 2017 to support UAE's foreign and regional policies.

 Abu Seada died on 26 November 2020, from a COVID-19 infection.
 He was 55 years old.